 Direct banking casino deposit methods

 There are alternative direct deposit methods to traditional direct bank transfers (wire transfers), which allow you to access your funds right away.
-We detail all of the options we have tested and recommend to Australian real money punters below.
+We detail all of the options we have tested and recommend to real money punters below.

 Citadel Direct Instant Banking